MoeraOrg/moeraorg.github.io/overview/supervision.md

 comment.
 Nodes that have approved the supervision check this list and place a sheriff's mark on the comments of all users included in the list.

-Thus, the requirements of Google Play will be met, but in the minimum necessary volume and at the discretion of the network participants.
+Thus, the requirements of Google Play will be met, but to the minimum necessary extent and at the discretion of the network participants.
 And there will always be alternatives: access through a browser, installation from an APK or from other stores where these restrictions will not exist.